-- 4.7 A student who, for the first assessment opportunity, has failed to achieve a pass for that unit shall be expected to undertake a reassessment, this reassessment can only be granted by the Assessment Board. - Only one opportunity for reassessment of the unit will be permitted within the academic year. - Reassessment for course work, project or portfolio-based assessments shall normally involve the reworking of the original task. - For examinations, reassessment shall involve completion of a new task. - A student who undertakes a reassessment will have their grade capped at a Pass for that unit. - A student will not be entitled to be reassessed in any component of assessment for which a Pass grade or higher grade has already been awarded.
+- 3.7 A student who, for the first assessment opportunity, has failed to achieve a pass for that unit shall be expected to undertake a reassessment, this reassessment can only be granted by the Assessment Board. - Only one opportunity for reassessment of the unit will be permitted within the academic year. - Reassessment for course work, project or portfolio-based assessments shall normally involve the reworking of the original task. - For examinations, reassessment shall involve completion of a new task. - A student who undertakes a reassessment will have their grade capped at a Pass mark (40%) for that unit/module. - A student will not be entitled to be reassessed in any component of assessment for which a Pass mark or higher mark has already been awarded.

-REGULATION 5 - LATE SUBMISSIONS
+REGULATION 4 - LATE SUBMISSIONS

-- 5.1 Deadlines for assessment are an important part of Pearson Education Ltd qualifications.
+- 4.1 Deadlines for assessment are an important part of ABDO qualifications.
 Students are encouraged to develop good time management that will stand them in good stead in the workplace.
-It is important that students are assessed fairly and consistently and that some students are not advantaged by having additional time to complete assignments. - 5.2 Where an authorised extension (see Regulation 6 Extensions) has not been approved in advance, work submitted late by up to 7 calendar days of the published deadline may be marked, however, this will be capped as a pass mark by the assessment board.
+It is important that students are assessed fairly and consistently and that some students are not advantaged by having additional time to complete assignments. - 4.2 Where an authorised extension (see Regulation 5 Extensions) has not been approved in advance, work submitted late by up to 7 calendar days of the published deadline may be marked, however, this will be subject to a late submission penalty (LS1) and a deduction of 10 marks the assessment board, should the deduction reduce the mark below 40%, the student will receive a pass mark or 40%.
 The programme team must first mark the work without penalty, and then apply a late penalty code.
-This is in case of any latter appeals by the student. - 5.3 Work submitted after 7 days of the published deadline and without an authorised extension will not be marked and will be recorded as a "Non-Submission".
+This is in case of any latter appeals by the student. - 4.3 Work submitted after 7 days of the published deadline and without an authorised extension will not be marked and will be recorded as a "Non-Submission" with a Late Submission Penalty applied (LS2).
 Students will be offered a single reassessment at the next available opportunity.
-Merit and Distinction criteria will not be included in the reassessment brief.
+Resubmissions will be capped at the pass mark of 40%.

-REGULATION 6 - EXTENSIONS REGULATIONS
+REGULATION 5 - EXTENSIONS REGULATIONS

-- 6.1 It is the responsibility of all students to attend examinations and to submit work for assessment by the set date for that assessment.
+- 5.1 It is the responsibility of all students to attend examinations and to submit work for assessment by the set date for that assessment.
 Where a student's circumstances are such that the student feels unable to meet this deadline, the student is strongly encouraged, as soon as possible, to discuss his/her circumstances with an appropriate member of academic staff (usually the Module Leader) in advance of the submission / examination date.
-The member of staff will help the student identify a suitable type of extension, depending on circumstance. - This discussion could be guided by the following principles: permission not to take an assessment at first attempt must normally be given prior to the hand-in/examination date. - it is preferable to agree an extension in advance, rather than using the Mitigating Circumstances Regulations - students should always be encouraged to submit partially completed work rather than not submit anything if an extension or mitigating circumstances has not been agreed - if an extension is seen as not appropriate or not feasible, the student should be advised to submit some work, even if partially completed - 6.3 Extensions can be given for up to calendar 14 days (2 weeks)
+The member of staff will help the student identify a suitable type of extension, depending on circumstance. - This discussion could be guided by the following principles: permission not to take an assessment at first attempt must normally be given prior to the hand-in/examination date. - it is preferable to agree an extension in advance, rather than using the Mitigating Circumstances Regulations - students should always be encouraged to submit partially completed work rather than not submit anything if an extension or mitigating circumstances has not been agreed - if an extension is seen as not appropriate or not feasible, the student should be advised to submit some work, even if partially completed - 5.3 Extensions can be given for up to calendar 14 days (2 weeks), this includes public, bank, and College holidays.

-REGULATION 7 - MITIGATING CIRCUMSTANCES REGULATIONS
+REGULATION 6 - MITIGATING CIRCUMSTANCES REGULATIONS